 Oftentimes the hardest part of the journey is simply believing you’re worthy of the trip.

-This short article was inspired by an email we received last night from a new course student:
+This short article was inspired by an email we received recently from a new course student:

 Dear Marc and Angel,

 Life hasn’t been the easiest on me over this past decade.
 I won’t get into all the details now, but these hard times have left me with many cracks.
 And although I’ve still managed to be a reasonably successful person, I often struggle desperately with my self-confidence.
 I just don’t feel good enough most of the time.
 I feel flawed.
 I feel like my cracks make me undesirable.
 It’s all in my head — I know it is!
 But I really need help shifting my mindset.
 I need a new outlook.
 Do you have any insight that might assist me?

 Our reply (an open reply to all who don’t feel “good enough” right now):